Craig Gotsman: New Jersey Institute of Technology

 In 2017, Gotsman was named Distinguished Professor and Dean of the Ying Wu College of Computing at New Jersey Institute of Technology (NJIT).
-At NJIT, he worked with inter-disciplinary faculty members and the university leadership in expanding the college with a new department of Data Science, a research Institute for Data Science, and the new NJIT satellite facility in Jersey City.
-He was a member of the NJIT team established the joint Institute for Future Technologies with Ben-Gurion University of Israel.
+At NJIT, he worked with inter-disciplinary faculty members and the university leadership in expanding the college with a new department of Data Science, and the Institute for Data Science, and the new NJIT satellite facility in Jersey City.
+He was a member of the NJIT team that established the joint Institute for Future Technologies with Ben-Gurion University of Israel.

 Entrepreneurship

 Gotsman co-founded three startup companies: Virtue3D was founded in 1997 and developed advanced technologies for Web-based 3D computer graphics based on Technion intellectual property.
-The technology was eventually acquired by German Mental Images, itself later acquired by NVIDIA.
+The technology was eventually acquired by German Mental Images.
 Estimotion – a precursor to Waze – was founded in 2000 and developed technologies for real-time traffic-based applications for cellular phones.
 The principal investors were Partner/Orange Communications and Shlomo Group.
-Estimotion was acquired by British ITIS Holdings, itself later acquired by INRIX.
-CatchEye – commercializing 3D camera-related video-processing technology that Gotsman developed with colleagues at ETH Zurich – was founded in 2014 and acquired in 2017.
+Estimotion was acquired by British ITIS Holdings.
+CatchEye/Perceptiko – commercializing 3D camera-related video-processing technology that Gotsman developed with colleagues at ETH Zurich – was founded in 2014 and acquired in 2017.

 Gotsman also co-founded in 2006 an active consulting company – Geometrika – which develops graphics and geometric software technologies.